Education and Childcare

 Every Child/Every Promise (ECEP), in strategic alliance with the Community Foundation of Greater Dubuque, ensures that all young people will succeed in school, a career and our community.
 ECEP believes all children are capable of learning and thriving, and promotes collaboration among youth-serving agencies and uses data to drive progress and measure outcomes.
 Their work is framed by Five Promises to youth: caring adults, safe places, a healthy start, an effective education and opportunities to serve.
 ECEP fosters collaboration among a network of organizations, advocates for more effective policies and practices, and inspires giving to immediate and long-term needs.
 Click here to learn more about ECEP.

 Have questions about the education system in the community?
-Contact Kristin Dietzel, Vice President of Workforce Solutions, at 563.557.9049 or by email to firstname.lastname@example.org.
+Contact Mandi Mohr, Workforce Solutions Coordinator, at 563.557.9049 or by email to firstname.lastname@example.org.